v662266/qtff/README.md

-This is a primitive stream video player based on ffmpeg libraries and QT GUI.
+This is an extremely primitive stream video player based on ffmpeg libraries and QT GUI.
 It's possible to build and run it locally or inside docker container.

 For local build the process is straightforward: